filecoin-project/FIPs/FIPS/FIL+ FIP.md

 ## Specification

-### Stopping new Datacap allocations

-1. **Immediate Halt**: After this FIP's acceptance, no new Datacap allocations will be permitted.
-Existing allocations will continue as per their original agreement, but no new datacap quotas shall be released.

 ### Elimination of the 10X Multiplier

 1. **Upgrade Activation**: This change will be activated in the next network upgrade following the FIP's finalization.